winesapOS/winesapOS/UPGRADES.md

 - The initramfs is updated with more storage device drivers to help with boot problems.
     - Refer to: https://github.com/ekultails/mac-linux-gaming-stick/issues/94
+- Pacman is now configured to download up to 5 packages in parallel (instead of the default of 1).

 ## 2.0.0 to 2.1.0